-If there is available capacity for your proposed microFIT connection at the station and feeder the calculator will output “Pass”.
-If you wish to continue with an application for a microFIT connection, please apply using the Micro-Generation Connection Application (FORM C).
-We remind applicants NOT to incur major project related expenses until they receive an Offer to Connect from Hydro One.
+If there is available capacity for your proposed MicroFIT connection at the station and feeder the calculator will output “Pass”.
+If you wish to continue with an application for a MicroFIT connection, please apply using the Micro-Generation Connection Application (FORM C).
+We remind applicants NOT to incur major project related expenses until they receive an Offer to Connect from our team.

 If there is no available capacity for your proposed connection the calculator will output “Fail”.
 The following are the test results and explanations if there is no capacity for your connection.

 Test 1 checks feeder loading and feeder generation capacity limitations on the distribution system.
 If there is no available feeder loading capacity, the calculator will output “fail” due to no available capacity on the Feeder(s) connected to our upstream Distribution or Transformer Station as per the

 MicroFIT TIR.
 The total acceptable generation limit and acceptable capacity for connection to the feeder has already been reached.
 The total current shall not exceed either 200A (for those feeders operating below 13.8 kV) or 400A (for those feeders operating at or above 13.8 kV).
 This criterion was developed in response to our experience of unacceptable feeder voltage fluctuations and power quality issues when a large amount of generation has been connected at a distance from the supply station, as well as to respect equipment limitations.